hanna-tseran/hanna-tseran.github.io/_pages/about.md

 - realistic settings such as few-shot learning and continual learning;
 - network architectures, such as transformers, graph neural networks, VAEs, and Bayesian neural networks.

-_I expect to graduate in July 2023, and I am currently looking for research positions in academia and industry.
+_I am looking for research positions in academia and industry.
 Feel free to contact me via my e-mail: hanna.tseran at gmail.com._